-branch is a contemporary dance intensive for pre-professional, emerging and professional dancers, choreographers and teachers in Northern Ontario.
-The intensive aims to provide training and an alternative learning experience for dance students from the age of 15 up to the teachers and choreographers who lead the dance community in Sudbury. branch explores dance through a range of classes, workshops, and creative processes.
+branch intensive is a contemporary dance intensive that aims to provide physical training, creative practise and an alternative learning experience. branch explores dance through a range of classes, workshops, and creative processes.
 The week provides rigorous training that maintains the high standards of physicality and creativity that have been cultivated in Northern Ontario, while presenting a faculty of teachers who lead classes and push our concept of what contemporary dance is today.

-branch, the name of Sudbury's Summer Dance Intensive, is based on the image of a tree.
-Much like the roots of a tree, the dance community in Sudbury is aware and proud of its heritage.
-Northern Ontario dancers are connected to the people, geography and way of life in the North that contributes to who they are.
+branch, the name of Northern Ontario's summer dance intensive hosted in Sudbury, is based on the image of a tree.
+Much like the roots of a tree, the dance community in the North is aware and proud of its heritage and where it comes from.
+Northern Ontario dancers and artists are connected to the people, geography and way of life in the North that contributes to who they are.
 This summer intensive aims to be one of the many branches that reach into the Canadian and International dance community.
-Through creating opportunities and sharing knowledge that has been learned from elsewhere in the world, branch brings home a program designed to meet the needs and interests of the Sudbury Dance Community.
+Through creating opportunities and sharing knowledge that has been learned from elsewhere in the world, branch brings home a program designed to meet the needs and interests of the Northern Ontario Dance Community.

 Mikaela Demers was born in Elliot Lake and spent her childhood first in Copper Cliff, and then on Manitoulin Island.
 Upon graduating from high school, she studied dance in Sudbury at Sudbury Secondary School, Sudbury School of Dance, Dance Evolution, Diane Boulais Studio de Danse, Arts North and with earthdancers.
 The time spent in Sudbury drastically changed her perspective and desire to pursue dance as a career.
 Demers moved to Toronto to complete a BFA in dance and currently works and lives in the city.
 In spite of being based in Toronto, Demers has a constant desire to remain an active member of the dance community in Northern Ontario